bob-g4bby/Bob-Edwards--Forth-Stuff/Nascom/README.md

  String Library from Mark Wills.fth - Adds a string stack to the system with many string manipulation words - recommended

  throw-catch.fth - an error management system that works a bit like the 'back button' in a web browser.
 Automatically cleans up the stacks and returns if an error is non-zero.

+ polyforth.cas - Under Polydos, use the NASSYS R command to read this file into memory via the serial port.
+Then use the Polydos command SAVE POLY4TH.GO 1000 5200 1000 1000 to save the file to disk.
+This is an image of the expanded Polydos Nasforth system, which will indicate 26944 bytes available for code when the word FREE is executed.
+It includes modules :-
+    auto-loading a disk file.fth
+    dump.fth
+    eakers case.fth
+    spell.fth
+    String Library from Mark Will.fth
+    throw-catch.fth